sla35888/Phonk-Hub-Slap-Royale/README.md

-    -- Desativa a chave na interface ao finalizar a sequência por completo toggle:Set(false) end,
+    -- Desativa a chave na interface ao finalizar a sequência por completo toggle:Set(false) end)
-})

-local Label = MainTab:CreateLabel("Make sure you are using the Pow Glove and have low ping.", "rewind")
+local Label = Maintab:CreateLabel("Make sure you are using the Pow Glove and have low ping.", "rewind")